Are you a nut free school?

 What is a typical day like at the preschool?

 When the children arrive, they have a specific routine they follow, which includes finding their name and placing it on or near our indoor welcome tree.
-Once all parents have left, we begin our morning meeting.
-Stories, songs, rhymes, counting practice, author study time and general discussion are part of our morning meeting.
-Next, the children play.
+Students will then engage in play within our classroom environment.
+Our students are very independent in their play.
+They lead the way.
 Staff observes as the children engage with the materials in unique and interesting ways.
 Our staff will often take photos of the children during this time, so that we can share what happens in preschool with our parents.
 At least once a week we will work with small groups of children on process art, crafts or letter writing practice.
-This happens during the play time, as we pull small groups of children to work with at one time.
-We will eventually sing a clean-up song, and the children will clean up and then line up to wash their hands for snack.
-We have our snack and then transition to our carpet for interesting and engaging fine motor work.
+This happens during the playtime, as we pull small groups of children to work with at one time.
+Once their playtime is over, students will clean up the classroom and then move to the carpet for story-time.
+Stories, songs, rhymes, counting practice, author studies and community discussions are part of our carpet time together .
+Students will then wash their hands, and independently get their lunch kits for snack time.
+After snack our students then transition to our carpet for interesting and engaging fine motor work.
 Once all children are finished snack, we will either head outside for outdoor play or engage in music/movement.
 Dismissal time follows.

 What happens if someone else needs to pick up my child?

 We need clear and explicit instructions as to who is picking up your child, preferably in writing.
 That person will need to provide picture ID upon pickup unless you introduce them to us personally.
 If something happens and you will be late picking up your child, please call us as soon as possible and let us know.
-If you will be on holidays and someone else will be dropping off and picking up, please let us know that as well and if possible, bring them with you to introduce them to us, and to the drop off/pick up routine.
+If you will be on holidays and someone else will be dropping off and picking up, please let us know that as well and if possible, bring them with you to introduce them to us.

 What supplies will my child need for preschool?

-We require $5/child to cover to the cost of various supplies, such as Kleenex, table cleaner, scrapbooks, etc. Your child will need a backpack, a snack bag/lunch kit, and a water bottle.
+We require $5/child to cover to the cost of various supplies, such as Kleenex, table cleaner, scrapbooks, etc. Your child will need a backpack, a lunch kit, and a labelled water bottle.
 They need non-marking indoor shoes (no laces).
-A large Ziploc bag complete with a full change of clothes (pants, shirt, socks, undies), this will stay at the preschool.
+A large Ziploc bag complete with a full change of clothes (pants, shirt, socks, undies), which will stay at the preschool.
 If your child is returning, please feel free to bring back their scrapbook so that we can fill it up.

 PLEASE LABEL ALL OF YOUR CHILD'S BELONGINGS: JACKET, SHOES, WATER BOTTLES, SNACK CONTAINERS.....
 EVERYTHING!